oracle/macaron/docs/source/pages/using.rst

   pkg:<git_service_hostname>/<organization>/<name>

-The list bellow shows examples for the corresponding PURL strings for different git repositories:
+The list below shows examples for the corresponding PURL strings for different git repositories:

 .. list-table:: Examples of PURL strings for git repositories.
    :widths: 50 50